Kerbal Space Program: Other updates, Take-Two Interactive ownership

 On 17 March 2017, Squad announced a full expansion for the game; called Making History, it would be paid and contain new features.
 These new features included Mission Builder, which would allow players to create and edit their missions that players could complete by launching and operating various rockets and ships in the game, and History Pack, which would provide designed missions simulating important historical space endeavors that have been completed in real life.
 Squad announced on 7 February 2018 that the expansion would be released on 13 March 2018.
 The expansion contains many parts inspired by those used in various rockets such as the Soyuz spacecraft and the Saturn V.

 Squad announced in May 2017 that Kerbal Space Program has been acquired by publisher Take-Two Interactive; this acquisition does not affect Squad's development or plans for the game and early backers will still get free DLC, and with Take-Two's help as a publisher, better support Kerbal Space Program on consoles to keep those versions to-date alongside the PC version.
-Kerbal Space Program will be one of the first titles published under Take-Two Interactives's 2017-launched Private Division, a publishing label aimed to support mid-sized development studios.
+Kerbal Space Program was one of the first titles published under Take-Two Interactives's 2017-launched Private Division, a publishing label aimed to support mid-sized development studios.

 In late May 2019, Squad released the Breaking Ground expansion, which includes servos, pistons, new and redesigned space suits, and experiments which can be deployed to earn science over time.

-On 24 June 2021, the last version of Kerbal Space Program, version 1.12, was released.
+On 24 June 2021, the last major version of Kerbal Space Program, version 1.12, was released.
 It was named "On Final Approach".